Incentivizing Quality Text Generation via Statistical Contracts

 which is equivalent to:

 and this is the \ICConstraintName{} constraint for the contract $t'=(0,t_1-t_0)$.
 Therefore, the contract $t$ is feasible if and only if the contract $t'$ is feasible. \end{proof}

-\begin{claim} Let $(F,c)$ be a two-outcome contract design setting ($m=2$), and let $t=(t_0,t_1)$.
-Then the contract $t'=(0,t_1-t_0)$ has weakly-better expected pay, weakly-better budget requirements, and the same variance as $t$. \end{claim} \begin{proof} For the min-pay objective, we obtain from linearity of expectation:
+\begin{proposition} Let $(F,c)$ be a two-outcome contract design setting ($m=2$), and let $t=(t_0,t_1)$.
+Then the contract $t'=(0,t_1-t_0)$ has weakly-better expected pay, weakly-better budget requirements, and the same variance as $t$. \end{proposition} \begin{proof} For the min-pay objective, we obtain from linearity of expectation:

 and therefore $t'$ has weakly-better expected pay.
 For the min-budget objective, it holds that :

 and therefore $t'$ has weakly-better budget requirement. for the min-variance objective, adding a constant to a random variable does not affect its variance: